Propagation of Test Particles and Scalar Fields on a Class of Wormhole Space-Times: Conclusions

 \section{Conclusions}

-In this paper, we have solved the causal geodesic equations in a class of ultra static wormhole space-times parametrized by the size and curvature of the wormhole throat, the latter being described by the so-called shape exponent.
+In this paper, we have solved the causal geodesic equations in a class of ultra static wormhole space-times defined by the profile functions $b(r)=b_{0}^{1-q}/r^{q}$, where $b_{0}$ is the throat radius and $q$ is the so-called shape exponent.
 In terms of these geometric parameters and initial conditions for the position and direction of the geodesic, we have characterized the fate of the geodesic, i.e., whether it is reflected, trapped on an unstable orbit on the wormhole throat or propagates through the wormhole to the other universe.
 We found that the space of initial directions that traverse the wormhole decreases with decreasing shape exponent, i.e., as the magnitude of the curvature of the throat increases, so too does the angular momentum potential barrier and hence reflection of the geodesic becomes increasingly favorable.
 We have described how to visualize these geodesics in an embedding space and have given a sample of embedding plots for various wormhole parameters and initial conditions.